GrammaTech/functional-trees/README.md

 - `substitute-if-not`
 - `substitute`

-It also provides a few additional generic methods, also with implementations for `ft:node`:
+It also provides a couple additional generic methods, also with implementations for `ft:node`:

 - `mapc` takes as arguments a function and a node, respectively.
 It calls the given function on every node in the tree of the given node, and then returns